exetr/OSSA-Notes/README.md

 #### 8-Step Security Gameplan

 The Security Gameplan is a summary framework which shows the general execution of a security implementation.
-This is because security impleentations are not full-featured products that can be bought form vendors, but must be approacehd in a holistic perspective that takes accouunt policies, people and other non-technical factors
+This is because security implementations are not full-featured products that can be bought form vendors, but must be approached in a holistic perspective that takes account policies, people and other non-technical factors

 1. Identify Centers of Gravity
     - What are considered important assets